Skip to main content

 Raw Data

 Raw Data refers to the unprocessed, original information collected directly from sources.
-It is particularly useful for delving into the most granular level of data, especially when dealing with qualitative or text-based information like reflections and rating comments.
-This type of data allows for in-depth analysis and insights, offering a detailed and authentic view of the underlying information since it hasn't been aggregated or summarized.
+It is particularly useful for delving into the most granular level of data, especially when dealing with qualitative or text-based information that can't be aggregated or summarized, such as reflections and rating comments.
+This type of data allows for in-depth analysis and insights, offering a detailed view of the underlying information.

 Data type